maxpou-slides/vuejs-training/docs/part-3.md

 │   ├── HostelListItem.vue
 ```

-**Tip!**: You can import a component from another one like this: `import MyComponent from './MyComponent'`
+**Tip!**: You can import a component from another one like this: `import MyComponent from './MyComponent'`.
+Don't need to put .vue at the end!